 - Owners reported that these bully sticks smell better than many others

-- These braided bully sticks are fairly pricey
+- These braided bully sticks are fairly pricey, but they make a great special treat

 - Caution is warranted, as small pieces of the braid could break off